 Spaces can only be safe, compassionate and empowering when the types of support we're offered help us to make meaning of our experiences.
 So we are also...

-Working collaboratively to explore and challenge existing mental health paradigms in dialogue with each other
+Working collaboratively to explore and reimagine existing mental health paradigms in dialogue with each other

 Learn more about our activities here.